 Large Language Models (LLM)

-When choosing a large language model, consider the following key factors:
+When selecting a large language model, consider the following key factors:

-2. Quality: The model's ability to generate responses and follow instructions.
+2. Quality: The model's ability to generate responses and adherence to instructions.

-3. Speed: Text generation speed and latency requirements to ensure model response time.
+3. Speed: Text generation speed and latency requirements to ensure timely model responses.

-4. Pricing: Consider the model's usage costs based on requirements.
+4. Pricing: Consider the model's usage cost and select an appropriate model based on usage requirements.
 (No need to consider model pricing on MaiAgent)

-5. Others: Whether it supports multimodal capabilities, function calling support.
+5. Other: Whether it supports multimodality and function calling.

 Large Language Models Supported on MaiAgent